 When the Group sells goods or services as principal, revenue and related costs are reported on a gross basis in revenue and operating cost.
-If the Group sells goods or services as an agent, revenue and related costs are recorded in revenue on a net basis, representing the margin earned.
+If the Group sells goods or services as an agent, revenue is recorded on a net basis, representing the margin earned.